kubernetes-sigs/cluster-api/CONTRIBUTING.md

 - A proposal in a Google Doc MUST turn into a [Pull Request](https://github.com/kubernetes-sigs/cluster-api/pulls).
 - Proposals MUST be merged and in `implementable` state to be considered part of a major or minor release.

+## Triaging issues

+Cluster API maintainers will try to triage incoming issues as soon as possible, but the help of the community is crucial to ensure that this task is performed timely and sustainable long term.

+In order to reduce toil and to ensure our backlog is always curated and actionable for all the contributors, the Cluster API project follow the practices described below:

+- When an issue is triaged, maintainers should apply a `priority/*` label.
+Please note:
+  - Priority provides an indication to contributors looking for work to be done.
+  - When assigning priority several factors are taken into consideration, including impact on users, relevance for the upcoming releases, maturity of the issue (consensus + completeness).
+  - `priority/awaiting-more-evidences` is used to mark issue where there is not enough info to take a decision for one of the other priorities.
+  - Priority can change over time, and everyone is welcome to provide constructive feedback about updating issue's priority.
+  - Applying a priority label is not a commitment to execute within a certain time frame, because implementation depends on contributors volunteering time to do the work and on reviewers/approvers bandwidth.

+- In some cases, even if priority is applied, an issue could require some more discussion before being actually actionable;
+  this is usually evident from the discussion thread, but maintainers will try their bast to make this explicit.
+  Similarly, they will try to make it explicit when agreement is finally found.

+- Stale issues will be automatically marked with the `lifecycle/stale` label, then `lifecycle/rotten` and finally closed;
+  this might seem un-polite but it is actually crucial to keep our backlog actionable.
+  With this regard, it is important to notice that closed issue are and will always be an high valuable part of the knowledge base about the Cluster API project, and they will never go away.

+- If for any reason you don't want your issue to go trough the stale/rotten/closed process, you can:
+  - Mark this issue as fresh by adding a comment with `/remove-lifecycle stale`, `/remove-lifecycle rotten`, or reopen this issue with `/reopen`.
+However, you should be aware that this action usually doesn't solve the root causes leading to an issue to become stale, e.g:
+    - Issue too generic / not actionable
+    - Lack of consensus / issue not relevant for other contributors
+    - Lack of contributors
+  - If you really care about a stale issue being done, usually it is much more productive to try to figure out what is holding back the issue solution, engage with the community, find ways to help and free up maintainers time from other tasks, or `/assign` the issue and send a PR.

+- Maintainers could apply the `lifecycle/frozen` label if they want to exclude an issue from the stale/rotten/closed process;
+  Frozen issues, will be re-triage periodically, but with a lower frequency (e.g yearly).
+  Note: Given that re-triage periodically is a manual effort, `lifecycle/frozen` must be applied selectively.

+- Maintainers could eventually schedule public schedule backlog grooming sessions

+- Contributors/users can use office hours to bring to the attention of the entire community specific issues, or discuss them.

+Note: After testing it for some time, Cluster API maintainers decided to not use the triage process based on `trige/*` labels, because it interferes with the stale issue bot.
+Please don't use `trige/*` labels.

 ## Triaging E2E test failures

 When you submit a change to the Cluster API repository as set of validation jobs is automatically executed by